Data-driven material identification in micromorphic continua: Numerical simulations

-Figure~\ref{fig:honey_s_snaps} shows the generalized stress fields $\sigma_{ij}+\tau_{ij}$ at $\bar{u}_2 = 1$~mm, comparing the identified mechanical states to the reference homogenized model.
-We observe an excellent agreement throughout the domain for all components, accurately capturing the non-symmetry of $\sigma_{ij}+\tau_{ij}$ induced by the applied body couple.
-The identified material data points are shown together with the expected linear relations in Figure~\ref{fig:honey_All_scatter}.
-The identified material states $\{\bar{\mathbf{z}}_i\}$ (gray dots), corresponding to cluster centroids of the identified mechanical states $\{\mathbf{z}^\alpha_e\}$, align closely with the ground-truth homogenized model.
+The identified material data points $\{\bar{\mathbf{z}}_i\}$ are shown together with the expected linear relations in Figure~\ref{fig:honey_All_scatter}.
+The identified data (gray dots) aligns closely with the homogenized model.
 The spread around the reference, most pronounced for the $\sigma_{11}+\sigma_{22}$ component, reflects the heterogeneity of the input fields.
 Table~\ref{tab:honeyDDI_all_scatter} reports the correlation values for the linear pairs and the relative errors in the corresponding relations.
 As expected from the stress contour plots, high $R^2$ values are observed for $\sigma_{11}+\sigma_{22}$ and $\sigma_{12}$, properly capturing the linear response.
-Moreover, the relative stress $\tau_{21}-\tau_{12}$ is expected to be virtually constant, as defined by the applied body couple.
-Therefore, the tight distribution of identified polar ratios $(\tau_{21}-\tau_{12})/(\gamma_{21}-\gamma_{12})$ around the reference $\kappa_1$ demonstrates good accuracy.
+Moreover, the identified ratios $(\tau_{21}-\tau_{12})/(\gamma_{21}-\gamma_{12})$ are tightly distributed around the reference polar modulus $\kappa$, demonstrating accurate recovery of the micropolar constitutive response.
 We thus conclude that the identified relations arising from least-squares fitting of the data closely approximate all homogenized material properties.